• Menu

 How Can You Leave Money to an Irresponsible Heir?

-June 6, 2017 by Barry D. Horowitz, Estate Planning Attorney
+June 6, 2017 // by Jeffrey A. Nirenstein, Estate Planning Attorney

 Glastonbury estate planning attorneys offer guidance to individuals who are making an estate plan and who need to go beyond the basic plan in order to provide special protections for heirs or beneficiaries.
 There are many reasons why you may need to take additional steps in structuring an inheritance or financial gift to an heir.
-You may have a disabled child you want to leave money to, for example, or may want to make a financial gift to a child under 18 and put a specific person in charge of managing the money until the child is old enough.
-Glastonbury Estate Planning Attorneys
+You may have a disabled child you want to leave money to, for example, or may want to make a financial gift to a child under 18 and put a specific person in charge of managing the money until the child is old enough.Ā Glastonbury Estate Planning Attorneys

 While there are a lot of different reasons you’d need to use estate planning tools to maintain at least some control over assets in order to protect heirs or beneficiaries even when you have passed away, one especially common issue that arises is that you may wish to leave funds to someone who is simply irresponsible with money.
 If you have a child or other loved one who you want to leave an inheritance but you are worried about that person squandering the wealth that you worked so hard to build, this puts you into a difficult situation.